 With that out the way, let's start the first set in our list of the best tennis games on Switch and mobile.

 The latest edition in a long line of Mushroom Kingdom tennis tours, Mario Tennis Aces is the definitive way to take to the courts with the plumber and his pals.
-With a story mode chock-full of challenges, a diverse roster of series favorites, and an online mode that genuinely rivals that of the more realistic tennis sims, it’s the most well-rounded Mario Tennis game we’ve ever played.
+With a story mode chock-full of challenges, a diverse roster of series favorites, and an online mode that genuinely rivals that of the more realistic tennis sims, it's one of the most well-rounded tennis games we've ever played.

 If Mario Tennis Aces is the new standard, we can only hope to see Camelot take on more Mario sports projects in the future.